VictorAndres20/readme-notes/Node/NestJS/commons/services/README.md

     return dto;
   }

-  override dtoTransformBeforeEdit(dto: MyExampleDTO): MyExampleDTO {
+  override dtoTransformBeforeUpdate(dto: MyExampleDTO): MyExampleDTO {
     // Use this function to do transformation on dto for safe data
     // Example:
     // return { ...dto, name:  dto.name?.trim() };